belayfitsum/postgres_kafka/README.md

 # postgres_kafka
-This project demonstrates how to integrate Kafka with a PostgreSQL database, using Producer and Consumer components.
+This project demonstrates how to make connection to remote PostgreSQL database using Javascript, insert data into the db.
+In addition  using Producer and Consumer custom components.
 The Producer sends data to a Kafka topic, while the Consumer listens for incoming messages from the Kafka topic .
 It also creates a table in the database and adds entry to it.

 Answers :